buntyalexandra/bootstrap/README.md

 # bootstrap
 Simply a practice in using Bootstrap.
-Thinking of using Bootstrap in a cocktail recipe web application that I am working on - called Can I Cocktail?
+Thinking of using Bootstrap in a cocktail recipe web application that I am working on with another developer - called Can I Cocktail?